 What if I use all of my Dining Plan?

-You can add money to your Dining Plan at any time throughout the year or transfer money from your Trent Cash account to your Dining Plan.
+You can email email@example.com to top up your Dining Plan.
+You can either bill it onto your student account, if your student account is in good standing, or you can transfer money from your Trent Cash onto your Dining Plan.
 Your tax exempt status remains the same for the term.

 What happens if my student card is lost or stolen?